Multiple employees test positive for COVID-19 at New Market Poultry

 Congregate settings include workplaces, as well as places like apartment complexes, gyms, and churches.
 The Virginia Department of Health defines an outbreak as two or more confirmed cases in a single area in which the virus was spread from one person to another.

-The latest Virginia Department of Health numbers reported 95 total cases of COVID-19 in Shenandoah County.
+reported 95 total cases of COVID-19 in Shenandoah County.